-I wanted a table prop that would fit my College Fae series and decided a small “fairy house” tree would be perfect!
-Here are the directions on how to make one.
+I wanted a table prop that would fit my College Fae series and decided a small fairy tree house would be perfect!
+This is the first blog post of three that goes into the details of how we made our own fairy tree house.

-Make a hollow form from thin cardboard.
-For the upper part we wrapped it around a Styrofoam cone to make the shape.
-Use masking tape to fix it into place – don’t worry as this will be covered later.
+Start by making a hollow form from thin cardboard.
+For the upper part we wrapped it around a Styrofoam cone to keep the shape although we removed the cone later so we could have it hollow for lighting.
+Use masking tape to fix it into place – don’t worry as this will be covered later with your foam spray.

 TIP: This tree was our first experiment in preparation of doing a larger tree.
 The foam, because it expands and is hard to control, doesn’t do well with finer details.
 Many of our smaller roots were obscured by foam.

-The upper branches were made with wire, punched into the cardboard form and taped.
+The upper branches were made with wire, punched into the cardboard form and taped into place.
 The lower portion of the branch we built up by wrapping cardboard or rolled up newspaper around it before taping it.

-For the thinner upper branches we covered using a different technique.
+The upper branches we covered using a different technique (not foam).
 Wet paper towels in a solution of Mod Podge or white glue.
 Wrap it around your branch, setting wrinkles for the bark.
+This gives texture and when painted the right color will look great!

 The foam is SUPER STICKY – but one thing it won’t stick on is plastic garbage bags.
 You can use these to protect your table surface of where you are working.
-If you want to “pat” the foam to shape it, cover your hand with a plastic garbage bag to do it.
+If you want to “pat” the foam to shape it, cover your hand with a plastic garbage bag to do it because if it gets on your hands it’s like getting cotton candy off (and you can’t lick this off your fingers)!

-Before starting to spray with foam, thoroughly wet down the tree.
+Before starting to spray with foam, thoroughly wet down the fairy tree house.
 We didn’t do this on the first pass (forgot) and the foam started slipping off!
-After a spraycoat of water, it stuck on better.
+After a spray coat of water, it stuck on better.

-Water will also speed up the drying time so in about 15 minutes check back and if you want to change the shape before it sets now is the time.
+Water will also speed up the drying time.
+In about 15 minutes check back and if you want to change the shape before it sets now is the time to do it!

 Once it was all set we started carving.
 We took off some of the larger lumps of foam (where we didn’t want it) and shaped the roots a bit better.
 We also cut out space for a fairy door and the windows.